 in the inherent dignity of each human, regardless of race, color, gender, sexual

-orientation, age, religion, nationality, degree of ability, etc. Starting in the
+orientation, gender identity, age, religion, nationality, degree of ability, etc. Starting in the

 1950s, UUs were influential beyond what their numbers would suggest, in the battles to end